yvanyamp/spectrocloud-assignment/technical-writer/instructions.md

 This assignment will test your writing abilities.
 The hiring manager will review the deliverable before the technical interview.
 During the technical interview, you will have the opportunity to discuss your changes.

-We ask that you DO NOT spend more than three hours on this assignment.
 The assignment is not passed or failed but instead used as an indicator to help us understand your capabilities.

 Please submit the assignment no later than 24 hours before the technical interview.